Eric Wolf: Career

+Columbia had been the home of Franz Boas and Ruth Benedict for many years and was the center of the spread of anthropology in America.
+By the time Wolf arrived at Columbia in the fall of 1946, the anthropology department had been mired in a 40-year conflict with Columbia University’s President Nicholas Murray Butler, an arch-conservative.
+Butler battled against Boas’ progressive vision of the academic as a ‘‘citizen-scientist,’’ what he felt was ‘‘a moral obligation to spread scientific knowledge as widely as possible.’’
+Butler epitomized the very racism, militarism, and Eugenics that Boas vociferously opposed.
+Indeed, the department was in shambles, a condition that Wolf described as the worst educational experience he had known of.
+Part of the problem was that the chaos of a poorly staffed department could not keep up with the swelling number of veterans who entered with ample federal funds, yet were insufficiently prepared for the rigors of graduate training.
+Rather than being demoralized, Wolf and his classmates — Sidney Mintz, Stanley Diamond, Elman Service, John Murra, Robert Manners, and Morton Fried — formed an independent study group to prepare for qualifying examinations.
+They became bound through commonalities of seeing anthropology in connection with a socialist outlook.
+Representing this leftist political view, they jokingly called themselves the Mundial Upheaval Society.

-Columbia had been the home of Franz Boas and Ruth Benedict for many years, and was the central location for the spread of anthropology in America.
-By the time Wolf had arrived Boas had died and his anthropological style, which was suspicious of generalization and preferred detailed studies of particular subjects, was also out of fashion.
+By this time, Boas' anthropological style, which was suspicious of generalization and preferred detailed studies of particular subjects, was also out of fashion.
 The new chair of the anthropology department was Julian Steward, a student of Robert Lowie and Alfred Kroeber.
-Steward was interested in creating a scientific anthropology which explained how societies evolved and adapted to their physical environment.
+Steward was interested in creating a scientific anthropology that explained how societies evolved and adapted to their physical environment.

 Wolf was one of the coterie of students who developed around Steward.
 Older students' leftist beliefs, Marxist in orientation, worked well with Steward's less politicized evolutionism.
 Many anthropologists prominent in the 1980s such as Sidney Mintz, Morton Fried, Elman Service, Stanley Diamond, and Robert F. Murphy were among this group.